Expert Advice On Improving Your Home

 Written By Bradford Cuthrell

 If you're like the typical American homeowner, over half of your energy bill (55%, per the Department of Energy) goes toward heating and cooling your home.
-This may be old news if you live in Columbia Heights and need to run your heat all winter.
-The average resident spends $200 a month on their heating.
+This may be old news if you live in Columbia Heights and have to run your heat all winter.
+On average, residents spend $200 a month on their heating.

 Top 10 Best HVAC Companies in Columbia Heights